swluken/TouchTreeGrid/README.md

 CalendarPicker component utilizes TouchTreeGrid to provide incredible flexibility for date selection and calendar display on Phones and Tablets.
 Calendars can be implemented with just a few configurations in overlay panels or traditional containers.
+International Calendars are supported with 44 different languages included in the download.
 Calendar is constructed using #months backward to #months forward configurations.
 Many features exist including:  collapsible months for rapid single select, range select in single calendar popup, or multi-select random dates in single popup.
 Specific dates can be